DBCDK/lobby/API.md

 Lobby API
 ---------

-[Todo Description of newcomer resource]
+[Todo Description of applicant resource]

-### Create or replace newcomer
+### Create or replace applicant

-Creates newcomer resource with ID specified by the path or completely replaces and existing newcomer.
+Creates applicant resource with ID specified by the path or completely replaces and existing applicant.

 * **URL**

-  /v1/api/newcomers/{id}
+  /v1/api/applicants/{id}

 * **Method**